Read Customer Stories

 • Choose the field in the “one” table that will be used for linking (e.g., customer_id in the Customers table).

-Optimizing Performance and Scalability:
+Optimizing Performance and Scalability of a Relational Database:

 A well-designed relational database is a powerful tool, but like any tool, it needs proper maintenance.
 Here are best practices to keep your database running smoothly as your data volume and user base grow.